 Responsive comments.

-The ’draft report.
+The directors draft report.

-The ’final report.
+The directors final report.

 (h)(p) The failure of an interested party to file comments pursuant to subsection (e) under this rule shall not constitute a waiver of any right to participate as a party or to advance any argument or position in a formally docketed proceeding before the commission.
 Similarly, the content of comments filed by an interested party under subsection (e) this rule shall not estop or preclude that party from advancing any argument or position in a formally docketed proceeding before the commission, whether or not that argument or position was raised in comments submitted under subsection (e)this rule.